Asymptotic analysis of synchrosqueezing transform -- toward statistical inference with nonlinear-type time-frequency analysis: Introduction

 In the TF approach, available algorithms are roughly classified into linear-type, bilinear-type and nonlinear-type.
-The synchrosqueezing transform (SST), a nonlinear-type TF tool based on the AHM/ANHM model, was developed in the past decade to estimate the time-varying frequency, amplitude, oscillatory patterns, possible trends, and noise.
-Broadly, the SST is a nonlinear modification of the commonly used spectrogram, deviating from the short-time Fourier transform (STFT) and Gabor transform by taking the phase information of the STFT into account, and can be viewed as a special case of the reassignment technique pioneered in~\cite{Kodera-76} and further explored in~\cite{Auger_Flandrin:1995}.
-The SST encodes the spirit of empirical mode decomposition~\cite{Huang_Shen_Long_Wu_Shih_Zheng_Yen_Tung_Liu:1998}, and since its development has seen diverse applications and several variations.
-For example, taking the S-transform~\cite{Huang_Zhang_Zhao_Sun:2015} or wave packets~\cite{Yang:2014} into account, considering higher order phase information~\cite{Oberlin_Meignen_Perrier:2015}, combining the cepstrum tool \cite{lin2016waveshape}, and applying multi-taper techniques~\cite{Xiao_Flandrin:2007,Daubechies_Wang_Wu:2016} have contributed to further stabilizing the TFR obtained from the SST.
+The synchrosqueezing transform (SST) and its variations, a family of nonlinear-type TF tool, were developed based on AHM/ANHM in the past decade.
+SST can be viewed as a special case of the reassignment technique pioneered in~\cite{Kodera-76} and further explored in~\cite{Auger_Flandrin:1995}.
+SST encodes the spirit of empirical mode decomposition~\cite{Huang_Shen_Long_Wu_Shih_Zheng_Yen_Tung_Liu:1998}.
+Broadly, SST nonlinearly modifies the TF representation (TFR), and hence the spectrogram, derived from the short-time Fourier transform (STFT) by utilizing the {\em phase} information in STFT so that the TFR is sharper.
+Recall that spectrogram comes from dividing a time series into short segments by a chosen window (taper), and evaluate the tapered periodogram at each moment.
+As a result, the phase information included in STFT is lost. {The key feature that distinguishes SST from traditional spectral analysis is how the phase information is used to sharpen the TFR.}